-1st floor: Large Lounge with 2 leather sofas (seating 6/7), 42" flatscreen TV with DVD/Radio.
-Dining area (seats 4/6) leading to a well equipped Kitchen with Neff appliances (cooker, hob, microwave, fridge/freezer, washing machine/dryer).
-There is a large separate main Dining Room on the same floor (seating 6/8) with New England style furniture.
+1st Floor: A Large Lounge with 2 leather sofas (seating 6/7), 42" flatscreen TV with DVD/Radio.
+Dining area (seats 4/6) leading to a well equipped Kitchen with Neff appliances (cooker, gas hob, microwave, fridge/freezer and dishwasher).
+There is a large separate main Dining Room on the same floor (seats 10-12) with New England style pine furniture.
 Stairs lead to:

-2nd floor: There are three bedrooms and a bathroom on this floor - Bed 1 large room with Kingsize bed + cot (Sleeps 2 + baby), sitting/dressing area, TV/DVD player, the room fronts the house and overlooks a quiet Green, with TV/DVD player.
-Bed 2 (sleeps 2) A large room with 2 double beds, a TV and DVD player.
+2nd floor: There are three bedrooms and a bathroom on this floor - Bedroom 1 is a large room with a Kingsize bed + cot (Sleeps 2 + baby), sitting/dressing area, TV/DVD player, the room fronts the house and overlooks a quiet Green.
+Bedroom 2 (sleeps 4) is another large room with 2 double beds, a TV and DVD player.
 Bedroom 3 on this floor is a twin and sleeps 2.
 The family bathroom is on this floor and has a large double shower, bath, basin and WC.
 Stairs lead to:

 3rd floor: Bedroom 4: (Sleeps 3) A large bedroom with separate double and single beds.
 This room also has an en-suite WC/Basin and is ideal for 3 kids sharing.

-The property is in a quiet but central location with a private driveway for 2 cars.
-A small layby opposite offers additional parking.
+The property is in Haverfordwest in a quiet but central location with a private driveway for 2 cars and a small lay by opposite offers additional parking.
 The property offers easy access to the coastline and beautiful beaches of Pembrokeshire.
-Haverfordwest market town and has an an abundance of shops, pubs, restaurants, cinema and leisure centre.
+Haverfordwest market town has an an abundance of shops, pubs, restaurants, cinema and leisure centre.
 Nearby activities include: Golf at Haverfordwest Golf Club, Go-Karting, Swimming at Blue Lagoon Water Park in Narberth which also has a thriving shopping area with coffee shops, wine bars and boutiques.

-Sorry ...... as the property is in a quiet residential area, it suits family type holidays and we are unable to take bookings for singles or hen/stag type group bookings.
+Sorry ...... as the property is in a quiet residential area, it suits family type holidays and we are unable to take bookings for young singles or hen/stag type groups.

 |Nearest beach||Newgale 10 km|